top of page

 CIWEI CHILDREN’S CHOIR IN SHEN ZHEN

 The children of migrant workers in China are usually severely disadvantaged.
-They are unable to attend the regular public schools because they do not have residence status in the cities.
+They are unable to attend the regular public schools because they do not have resident’s status in the cities.
 The private schools they attend are usually poorly funded and many of these children are not expected to attend senior high school after graduating from Grade 9.

+Our Foundation started supporting the Ciwei Children’s choir in 2014.
+Our goal was to help many of the migrant children to become better people, and to be able to better manage their lives in society.
 The children’s choir encourages positive changes in the children’s social and behavioral development through music and group activities.
 Singing raises the children’s interest in music as well as helping improve their verbal ability.
 Group activities allowed them to develop social skills, and public performances helped improve the children’s self- confidence and self-discipline.

 In addition to choir practice and performances, the choir members attended a series of personal development education classes covering a range of topics such as interpersonal skills, understanding oneself, how to be a good listener, how to say no politely, understanding and respecting others, personal hygiene, proper etiquette and social ethics.
-When school is in session, choir practices were held on Saturday mornings and personal improvement classes were held in the afternoon.
-In the summer break months, more classes are offered during the week.
-Before the pandemic, every year there were at least four performances and also volunteer and team building outings organized for the children.
-For instance, in the summer of 2016, a volunteer day was conducted to educate the children about social services.
-To cultivate compassion and respect for the elders, the children visited a senior home, presented gifts and taught the seniors a finger exercise to promote blood circulation.

 2001 to 2015